|2 servings||calories per servings 680||protein serving 38 g||carbs per serving 45 g||total fat per serving 38 g|

 • Stir in garlic and Italian herb blend.

 Add spinach.
-Cook, stirring often, until wilted, about 2 minutes.
+Cook, stirring, until spinach is wilted, about 2 minutes.

 • Grease baking dishes with a total 1 teaspoon olive oil.

-• Spread a thin layer (about 2 tablespoons) of tomato sauce in each dish.
+• Spread a thin layer (about 2 tablespoons) tomato sauce in each dish.